After covering lots of ground in my trusty La Sportiva shoes, I decided to start my hiking journey with the Ultra Raptor II.

 I know some hikers tend to prefer a softer, more flexible shoe like the X Ultra, yet the robust, durable construction of the Raptor II is undeniable.

-Where La Sportiva Bushido 2 Performs Better?
+Where La Sportiva Ultra Raptor II Performs Better?

 The Ultra Raptor II excels in conditions where traction and stability are key.
 My testing encompassed various terrains, and these high-quality trail running shoes truly stand out on technical, rocky trails often encountered in mountain running.